All images used in this website, including all the blogs

 Entry Documents

-For Canadians, entering Costa Rica is relatively straightforward.
-A visa is typically not required for stays of up to 180 days.
-However, you will need a valid passport with at least six months of validity remaining from your date of entry.
+For Canadians entering Costa Rica, a visa is typically not required for stays of up to 180 days.
+However, you will need a passport with at least six months of validity remaining from your date of entry.
 Immigration officials will also require proof of onward or exit travel, so ensure you have your return flight ticket or proof of your next destination readily available.
-While not universally required for Canadians, it is wise to carry proof of sufficient economic means for your stay, though this is rarely requested.
-Additionally, make a photocopy of your passport, including the entry stamp, and carry it with you at all times during your stay, keeping the original securely stored.
-It is also highly recommended to enrol in the Smart Traveler Enrollment Program (STEP) to receive alerts and make it easier for the Canadian government to locate you in an emergency.

 Available Flights

-Several airlines offer flights from major Canadian cities to Costa Rica, primarily landing at Juan Santamaría International Airport (SJO) near San José or Daniel Oduber Quirós International Airport (LIR) in Liberia, Guanacaste.
-Direct flights are available from Toronto Pearson International Airport and Montreal-Pierre Elliott Trudeau International Airport, and sometimes from Calgary International Airport.
 The average flight time from Toronto to San José is approximately 8 hours and 24 minutes.
-It is advisable to book flights well in advance, especially during peak tourist seasons (November to May and July to August), to secure the best fares and preferred travel dates.
+It is advisable to book flights well in advance, especially during peak tourist seasons, to secure the best fares and preferred travel dates.
 Consider flying into one airport and out of another if your itinerary allows for it, as this can sometimes optimise travel time within the country.

-Accommodation Considerations
+Accommodation Options

 Costa Rica boasts a wide range of accommodation options, from luxurious eco-lodges to rustic cabins, many of which are specifically designed to immerse guests in nature.
 When planning a wildlife tour, consider staying in lodges or hotels that are either located within or directly bordering national parks and reserves.
 This proximity significantly increases your chances of spotting animals, often right from your balcony or the lodge's common areas.